 Across town, in Story B, TV host, Randy is trying to help the community by renovating people’s houses and present his show, the perfectly realised “White People Renovating Houses”.

-Randy is interrupted by an angry mob of Confederate flag-waving white nationalists who are protesting the fact their jobs are being replaced by Amazon, Google Home and Siri.
+Randy is interrupted by an angry mob of Confederate flag-waving white nationalists who are taking om the liberals by protesting the fact their jobs are being replaced by Amazon, Google Home and Siri.

 After several encounters with Heidi – who just wants to talk and resolve their problems, she tells Cartman “we have to communicate to respect each other’s opinions” and (after he tries to silence her as he does Alexa device) that he “wants to be heard but doesn’t want to listen.”